Easy 2-Ingredient Flour Tortillas Ready In 10 Minutes

 These easy Flour Tortillas are soft flour tortillas with just a little chew and made with only 2 simple ingredients, no fat, and no additives.

-A simple recipe to make with flour and water and serve a delicious dinner that the entire family enjoys.
+This is such a simple recipe to make with flour and water, and serves a delicious dinner that the entire family enjoys.

 What Are Flour Tortillas?